ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

 reports -- especially verifying the proofs -- may require multiple round trips.

-This process is shown below in {{pa-aggregate-flow}}.
+This process is illustrated below in {{pa-aggregate-flow}}.
 In this example, the batch size is 20, but the leader opts to process the reports in sub-batches of 10.
 Each sub-batch takes two round-trips to process.
 Once both sub-batches have been processed, the leader can issue